-In 2015-16, expenditure on potentially preventable hospitalisations (PPH) was 2.2 times as high in Aboriginal nad Torres Strait Islander people compared with non-Indigenous Australians (\$392 and \$176, respectively).
+In 2015-16, expenditure on potentially preventable hospitalisations (PPH) was 2.2 times as high in Aboriginal and Torres Strait Islander people compared with non-Indigenous Australians (\$392 and \$176, respectively).
 Notably, the greatest difference in expenditure is attributed to diabetes, a gap of \$33 per person (AIHW and NIAA 2020).

-Australian Institute of Health and Welfare (2022) Disease expenditure in Australia 2019-20, AIHW, Australian Government, accessed 13 April 2023.
+Australian Institute of Health and Welfare (2023) Health system spending on disease and injury in Australia 2020-21, AIHW, Australian Government, accessed 30 November 2023.